openssl s_client

 Return verification errors instead of continuing.
 This will typically abort the handshake with a fatal error.

-The directory to use for server certificate verification.
-This directory must be in "hash format", see verify for more information.
-These are also used when building the client certificate chain.
+A directory containing trusted certificates to use for verifying the server's certificate.
+This directory must be in "hash format", see openssl verify for more information.

 -chainCApath directory